-The physical development we support makes water more accessible, frees girls for education by shortening their daily tasks, and allows communities to build themselves from the ground up.
+The physical development we support maintains schools, makes water more accessible, frees girls for education by shortening their daily tasks, and allows communities to build themselves from the ground up.